epfl-dlab/YouNiverse/README.md

 ## Video Metadata

-The file `df_videos_raw.jsonl.gz` contains metadata data related to ~73M videos from ~137k channels.
+The file `yt_metadata_en.jsonl.gz` contains metadata data related to ~73M videos from ~137k channels.
 Below we show the data recorded for each of the video

     {